RedHenLab/BlendedJointAttention/_posts/2016-05-14-Community-bonding.md

 *A lot can happen over a skype call.
 Specially if it lasts 2 hours* {: .notice}

 Proposals are generally overcooked.
-The most important thing that remained now, was indexing what actually could be completed in the time period of the program.
+So was mine, full of quatros and folios of work which probably would be very tough to pull off during the coding period.
+So, the most important thing that remained now, was indexing tasks according to their priority so that nothing important is left incomplete.

 > Lorem ipsum dolor sit amet, test link adipiscing elit.
 Nullam dignissim convallis est. Quisque aliquam.
 ## List Types